burnsba/DuoWatch64/readme.md

 # Controller communication protocol

-The Nintendo 64 console sends a "read" message to the controller consisting of 8 bits and a stop bit.
-Each bit starts with the falling edge of the signal and lasts for 4 microseconds.
+The Nintendo 64 console sends a command to the controller consisting of 8 bits and a stop bit.
+Each bit starts with the falling edge of the signal and lasts for 4 microseconds, except the stop bit, which is 3us.
 A logical zero is indicated by the line being held low for 3 microseconds, then high for 1 microsecond.
 A logical one is indicated by the reverse, 1us low then 3us high.

-The controller then (immediately) responds with 32 bits to indicate the controller state and then a stop bit.
+There are different commands (e.g., to interact with the memory card), but this project only cares about the read command.
+Once the read command is received, the controller then (immediately) responds with 32 bits to indicate the controller state and then a stop bit.
 State is indicated by:

 - [byte:bit]
 - [0:0] a button